Gerhard Rempe: Career

-Gerhard Rempe studied mathematics and physics at the Universities of Essen and Munich between 1976 and 1982.
-In 1986 he received his PhD degree at the Ludwig Maximilian University of Munich.
+Gerhard Rempe studied mathematics and physics at the University of Duisburg-Essen and LMU Munich between 1976 and 1982.
+In 1986, he received his PhD degree at LMU.
 The thesis was entitled "investigation of the interaction of Rydberg atoms with radiation" and reports on experiments performed in the group of Herbert Walther.
-In the same year he was awarded a first job offer to a permanent position as a lecturer at the Free University of Amsterdam in the Netherlands.
+In the same year he was awarded a first job offer to a permanent position as a lecturer at Vrije Universiteit Amsterdam in the Netherlands.
 Rempe remained in Munich and completed his habilitation in 1990 with the thesis "Quantum effects in the one-atom maser".
-From 1990 to 1991 he was Lecturer and from 1990 to 1992 Robert Andrews Millikan Fellow at the California Institute of Technology in Pasadena, California, US, working with H. Jeff Kimble.
-In 1992 he accepted an appointment as professor of experimental physics at the University of Konstanz.
-In 1999 he was appointed scientific member of the Max Planck Society, director at the Max Planck Institute of Quantum Optics and honorary professor at the Technical University of Munich.
-He declined simultaneous offers to the Swiss Federal Institute of Technology in Zurich, Switzerland, and the University of Bayreuth, Germany.
+From 1990 to 1991, he was Lecturer and from 1990 to 1992 Robert Andrews Millikan Fellow at the California Institute of Technology in Pasadena, California, US, working with H. Jeff Kimble.
+In 1992, he accepted an appointment as professor of experimental physics at the University of Konstanz.
+In 1999, he was appointed scientific member of the Max Planck Society, director at the Max Planck Institute of Quantum Optics and honorary professor at the Technical University of Munich.
+He declined simultaneous offers to ETH Zurich, Switzerland, and the University of Bayreuth, Germany.